Princess Louise, Duchess of Argyll: Legacy

-Louise bestowed her name on four Canadian regiments: The Argyll and Sutherland Highlanders of Canada (Princess Louise's) in Hamilton, Ontario; the Princess Louise Dragoon Guards in Ottawa, Ontario (later the 4th Princess Louise Dragoon Guards - inactive since 1965); the 8th Canadian Hussars (Princess Louise's) in Moncton, New Brunswick; and the Princess Louise Fusiliers in Halifax, Nova Scotia.
+Louise bestowed her name on four Canadian regiments: The Argyll and Sutherland Highlanders of Canada (Princess Louise's) in Hamilton, Ontario; the Princess Louise Dragoon Guards in Ottawa, Ontario (later the 4th Princess Louise Dragoon Guards – inactive since 1965); the 8th Canadian Hussars (Princess Louise's) in Moncton, New Brunswick; and the Princess Louise Fusiliers in Halifax, Nova Scotia.

 Queen Elizabeth II later recalled that Louise and her sister Beatrice would talk until they stunned their audience with their output of words.

 The province of Alberta in Canada is named after her.
 Although the name "Louise" was originally planned, the princess wished to honour her dead father, so the last of her given names was chosen.
 Lake Louise in Alberta is also named after her, as is Mount Alberta.
+Also the town of Louiseville, Quebec, located halfway between Quebec City and Montreal, was named for her as well.
 Although her time in Canada was not always happy, she liked the Canadian people and retained close links with her Canadian regiments.
 Back at home, she gained a reputation for paying unscheduled visits to hospitals, especially during her later years.
 Her relationship with her family was generally close.
 Although at times she bickered with the queen, and her sisters Helena and Beatrice, the relations did not remain strained for long.
-She retained a lifelong correspondence with her brother, Prince Arthur, and was one of King Edward VII's favourite sisters.
-Of all her siblings, she was closest to Prince Leopold, later Duke of Albany, & Princess Alice, Grand Duchess of Hesse and by Rhine and she was devastated by their deaths in 1884 & 1878 respectively.
+She retained a lifelong correspondence with her brother Arthur and was one of King Edward VII's favourite sisters.
+Of all her siblings, she was closest to Prince Leopold, Duke of Albany, and Princess Alice, and she was devastated by their deaths in 1884 and 1878 respectively.

 Among the younger generations of the family, Louise's favourite relatives were the Duke and Duchess of Kent, her grandnephew and his wife.
 At the coronation of King George VI and Queen Elizabeth in 1937, Louise lent the Duchess the train that she designed and wore for the coronation of King Edward VII and Queen Alexandra in 1902.

-A war hospital in Erskine, Scotland, is named after Louise.
-It took her name as she was the first patron of the unit.
-It was originally called Princess Louise Scottish Hospital for Limbless Sailors and Soldiers.
-The name changed over the years to Erskine Hospital and then just Erskine.
-The charity has grown to become the biggest ex-service establishment in the country.